 - Stir vigorously until the dough detaches completely from the pan.

-- Repeat the process for each egg (the result depends on how you vigorously stir the dough).
+- Repeat the process for each egg.

 - Flour a baking tray.

 - Using a tablespoon, take a little dough and drop onto the tray (you can use a piping bags but with a tablespoon, it works too).

 - Proceed the same way until the end of the dough.

 - Don’t forget to let space between the Chouquettes.

 - Bake for 30 minutes (170C degrees) or until the top turn golden (depending on the oven) and don’t open the oven during baking.

 - Remove from the oven and allow to cool.